ReactiveX/RxSwift/Documentation/GettingStarted.md

 ```

-There are a lot of ways how you can create your own `Observable` sequence.
-Probably the easiest way is using `create` function.
+There are a lot of ways to create your own `Observable` sequence.
+The easiest way is probably to use the `create` function.

-Let's create a function which creates a sequence that returns one element upon subscription.
+Let's write a function that creates a sequence which returns one element upon subscription.
 That function is called 'just'.

 *This is the actual implementation*